 - There is an unforced, natural state of openness.

 - The brain is not creating a guarded stance when it comes to interacting with the environment or other people.

 - There's a sense of more trustworthiness

 - Feeling of workability; problems will arise but they can be worked through rather than perceived as a crisis

 - Cognitive access to remembering resources and tools

-- There's much more of a longer sense of timeframe and enough time to understand a problem before having to act.
+- There's a longer sense of timeframe - this allows us time to understand a problem before having to act.